fiskaltrust/rollout-doc/en/shop/README.md

 ## Table of contents

 <pre>
-├── <a href="#einleitung" title="Einleitung">Einleitung</a>
+├── <a href="#introduction" title="Introduction">Introduction</a>
 ├── <a href="#fiskaltrustshop" title="fiskaltrust.Shop">fiskaltrust.Shop</a>
-├── <a href="#rahmenverträge-für-mengenrabatt" title="Rahmenverträge für Mengenrabatt">Rahmenverträge für Mengenrabatt</a>
+├── <a href="#framework-agreements-for-volume-discount" title="Framework agreements for volume discount">Framework agreements for volume discount</a>
-├── <a href="#produkte-über-entitlements-kaufen" title="fiskaltrust.Shop">Produkte über Entitlements kaufen</a>
+├── <a href="#buy-products-via-entitlements" title="Buy products via Entitlements">Buy products via Entitlements</a>
-├── <a href="#übertragung-gekaufter-entitlements-an-die-kassenbetreiber" title="Übertragung gekaufter Entitlements an die KassenBetreiber">Übertargung gekaufter Entitlements an die KassenBetreiber</a>
+├── <a href="#transfer-of-purchased-entitlements-to-the-posoperator" title="Transfer of purchased entitlements to the POSOperator">Transfer of purchased entitlements to the POSOperator</a>
-├── <a href="#tipps--tricks" title="Tipps & Tricks">Tipps & Tricks</a>
+├── <a href="#tips--tricks" title="Tips & Tricks">Tips & Tricks</a>
-├── <a href="#lieferoptionen-für-hardware-tses" title="Lieferoptionen für Hardware TSEs">Lieferoptionen für Hardware TSEs</a>
+├── <a href="#delivery-options-for-hardware-tses" title="Delivery options for hardware TSEs">Delivery options for hardware TSEs</a>
-├── <a href="#swissbit-cloud-tse-auschecken-und-einrichten" title="Swissbit Cloud TSE auschecken und einrichten">Swissbit Cloud TSE auschecken und einrichten</a>
+├── <a href="#swissbit-cloud-tse-check-out-and-setup" title="Swissbit Cloud TSE check out and setup">Swissbit Cloud TSE check out and setup</a>
-├── <a href="#fiskaly-cloud-tse-auschecken-und-einrichten" title="Fiskaly Cloud TSE auschecken und einrichten">Fiskaly Cloud TSE auschecken und einrichten</a>
+├── <a href="#fiskaly-cloud-tse-check-out-and-setup" title="Fiskaly Cloud TSE check out and setup">Fiskaly Cloud TSE check out and setup</a>

 </pre>